-Dr. Boris Zevin is an Assistant Professor of Surgery and SEAMO Medical Education Scholar within the Department of Surgery at Queen’s University.
+Dr. Boris Zevin is an Associate Professor of Surgery and SEAMO Medical Education Scholar within the Department of Surgery at Queen’s University.
 He is also the Medical Director of the Kingston Bariatric Centre of Excellence at Kingston Health Sciences Centre.

 In 2008, Dr. Zevin graduated with his Doctor of Medicine Degree and then went on to complete his General Surgery residency training in 2015 from the University of Toronto.
 During this time, he obtained a Doctor of Philosophy Degree from the Institute of Medical Science (University of Toronto) in 2014, with a focus on Medical and Surgical Education.
 Dr. Zevin specifically explored the use of simulation for training and assessment of minimally invasive surgery skills.

 In 2016, Dr. Zevin completed a clinical fellowship at The Ohio State University specializing in Advanced Minimally Invasive Upper GI / Bariatric Surgery and Endoscopy.